Imagining Lyme – A Visual Exploration of Lyme’s Preserves

 Photos of Distinction Winners announced

 The Photos of Distinction for the 2nd session of Imagining Lyme–photographs that best use depth to express a mood or story–have been announced.
-The announcement was part of a Zoom presentation of inspirational landscapes by Caryn B. Davis, professional photographer.
+The announcement was part of the October 19, 2021 Zoom presentation of inspirational landscapes by Caryn B. Davis, professional photographer.
+Click here to watch the presentation.

 Here is the list of winners with comments by the judges in italics.